Relieve Back and Spine Disorders Without Surgery

 Nerve conduction studies may be done with EMG to test nerve function.
 A mild electrical current stimulates nerves in the spinal cord while electrodes trace the path of the electric impulses as they travel through the body.
 Nerve conduction studies can assess the scope of nerve damage, find the affected area or measure progress during spine care treatment.
 Conditions such as carpal tunnel syndrome, thoracic outlet syndrome, cervical radiculopathy, and ulnar nerve compression frequently call for this type of nonsurgical spine procedure.

-No matter what your back or spine condition may be, effective treatment can be found at Baylor Orthopedic and Spine Hospital at Arlington.
+No matter what your back or spine condition may be, effective treatment can be found at Baylor Scott & White Orthopedic and Spine Hospital – Arlington.
 Contact our spine care team, including orthopedic surgeons and spine specialists, to learn more about nonsurgical spine procedures.
 Call 855-41-ORTHO for an appointment to eliminate back and spine pain from your life today.